Thé Chinbara, Le Meilluer Thé De Ceylan,

-The depiction of a rather androgynous and eccentric looking waiter transporting a tray of Ceylon tea is one of a series of abnormally skinny poster designs De Losques created for Chinbara, in amongst the many striking magazine illustrations and caricatures he created during the period 1904-1914.
-De Losques' colourful career was cut short by his death in aerial combat on 9th August 1915 while serving as a bombardier during World War I.
+The depiction of a rather effeminate and eccentric looking waiter transporting a tray of Ceylon tea is one of a series of abnormally skinny poster designs De Losques created for Chinbara, in amongst the many striking magazine illustrations and caricatures he created during the period 1904-1914.
+De Losques' colourful career was, tragically, cut short by his death in aerial combat on 9th August 1915 while serving as a bombardier during World War I.

 De Losques produced two screen prints of Thé Chinbara, Le Meilluer Thé De Ceylan.
 The very first edition slipped when he pulled the first colour across the paper giving the final image a very slightly off centre appearance.
 This is the original screen print that we have taken and used for our prints.
 The second screen print he attempted was closer to perfection.
 We prefer the first and original print as it gives a more human element to the poster and emphasises the fact that screen printing was a very difficult and time consuming medium to work in.
 De Losques produced no derivatives of this poster.
 However, a number of hand painted cropped copies have been produced in Sri Lanka in more recent times.